CCavins/ImageMod/README.md

 ## 🧠 How It Works

+Mode | Behavior
+Auto-Add (Default ON) | New images immediately appear in the moderation queue, no need to click anything.
+Manual Refresh (Auto-Add OFF) | Refresh button appears — manually pull new images into the queue when desired.

 | Action | What Happens |
 |--------|--------------|
 | Approve (✅) | Image is moved from New ➔ Approved |